-- One ID Recommended Practice RP1701p Digitalization of Admissibility became effective in September 2022 and will be published in the Passenger Services Conference Resolution Manual in June 2023.
-This details the process whereby the passenger can demonstrate to the airline that they have all the required documents to travel (passport, visa, health documentation) and that these documents are valid.
-The airline can then proceed with an automated digital document checking and continue with remote check-in/boarding pass issuance (web/mobile check-in as it is done today). - One ID Recommended Practice RP1701o Contactless Travel is expected to be effective in 2023 and published in June 2024.
+- One ID Recommended Practice RP1701p Digitalization of Admissibility has become effective in September 2022 and will be published in the Passenger Services Conference Resolution Manual in June 2023.
+This details the process where the passenger can demonstrate to the airline that they have all the required documents to travel (passport, visa, health documentation) and that these documents are valid.
+The airline can then proceed with an automated digital document checking and continue with remote check-in/boarding pass issuance (web/mobile check-in as it is done today).
+One ID Recommended Practice RP1701o Contactless Travel is expected to be published in Q1 2023.
 This allows passengers to use biometric recognition for their identity verification throughout the process in full respect of their privacy and protecting their personal data.
 This removes the need for passengers to physically present documents at various touchpoints where proofs of identity or travel documents are currently required and thus enables passengers to pass through the airport at a walking pace. - A One ID Working Group has been established.
-It is composed of members from airlines, airports, governments, other international organizations and IATA Strategic Partners, who are already actively involved in identity management trials and implementations.
-It develops the industry standards and provides guidance and direction on the project. - Expert Task Forces, composed of actively involved industry and government representatives, have been formed in order to support the project deliverables, such as Recommended Practices, Guidance and Implementation Documents. - A number of preliminary documents have already been produced for reference to the industry in the area of privacy, process, technology, and benefits analysis.
+It is composed of members from airlines, airports, governments and other international organizations, already actively involved in identity management trials and implementations.
+It provides guidance and direction on the project - Expert Task Forces, composed of actively involved industry and government representatives, have been formed in order to support the project deliverables, such as guidance, implementation documents and Standards and Recommended Practices - A number of preliminary documents have already been produced for reference to the industry in the area of privacy, process, technology, and benefits analysis